How to Save Money Each Month: 20 Simple Tips to Try

 If you don’t know where your money is going you’re a lot more likely to spend it on things you don’t really care about.

-Just by gaining some awareness into you spending habits you’ll start to become more intentional with your decisions.
+Just by gaining some awareness of your spending habits, you’ll start to become more intentional with your decisions.

 Once you’re spending more intentionally, you’ll notice you’ve got more leftover each week.